lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 .. literalinclude:: ../../models/modelica_for_qss/QSS/Docs/StateEvent3.mo
    :language: modelica

-This model has one event indicator :math:`z = time-0.5`.
+This model has a variable ``x1`` which is reinitialized with the ``reinit()`` function.
-When the event indicator changes its domain, variable ``x1`` is renitialized.
-QSS requires ``der(x2)`` to be updated since it  depends on ``x1``.
+Such variables have in the model description file an attribute ``reinit`` which can be set to
-FMI specifies that variables which can be reinitialized during simulation declare their ``reinit()`` attribute in the XML file to ``true``.
+``true`` or ``false`` depending on whether they can be reinitialized at an event or not.
-We hence propose that anytime when there is a state event QSS gets all state variables with ``reinit()=true`` and all state derivatives which depend on these variables so it can restart the time integration with the reinitialized values.
+Since  a ``reinit()`` statement is only valid in a ``when-equation`` block, we propose that if a variabe has ``reinit`` set to true, then at every state event, the QSS solver will get the value of the variable, update variables which depend on it, and proceed with its calculation.

 Workaround for implementing event indicators ............................................

 While waiting for the implementation of the FMI extensions in JModelica, LBNL will refactor some Modelica models to expose event indicators and their first derivatives as FMU output variables.

 The names of event indicators variables will start with ``__zc_``.
 The names of derivatives of event indicators will start with ``__zc_der_``.
 As an example, ``__zc_z1`` and ``__zc_der_z1``